-Rima Saad, PhD, is a Clinical Instructor of Psychology at Harvard Medical School and an Associate Psychologist at McLean Hospital.
-She has over 15 years of experience with helping individuals and leading groups.
+Rima Saad, PhD, is an Assistant Professor of Psychology at Harvard Medical School and an Associate Psychologist at McLean Hospital.
+She has over 20 years of experience with helping individuals and leading groups.

 As a licensed clinical psychologist, she has worked in multiple clinical settings treating people with a variety of difficulties and diagnoses.
-Through her current position at the Pavilion program at McLean Hospital, she provides individual and group consultation regarding cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), and mentalization based therapy (MBT).
+Through her current position at the Pavilion program at McLean Hospital, she provides individual and group consultation regarding cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and acceptance and commitment therapy (ACT).

 Through Dr. Saad’s role at the Pavilion, a comprehensive evaluation program that is nationally and internationally renowned, she is accustomed to working with diverse and complex problems and circumstances.
 She works with a multidisciplinary team and with renowned experts in a variety of specialties (depression, anxiety, bipolar illness, substance use, personality disorders, and more).
 Her commitment to providing exceptional care has kept her on the cutting edge of the field with extensive training in evidence based treatments.

 In her private practice, Dr. Saad sees people dealing with depression, anxiety, bipolar illness, substance use, personality disorders, life transitions, relationship problems, and more.
 She also works with people on very targeted problems such as job transition, changing negative habits, improving wellness, and assertiveness.

 Dr. Saad completed her master’s degree and her PhD at Hahnemann University (now Drexel University).
 She completed her pre-doctoral internship and her post-doctoral fellowship at McLean Hospital and Harvard Medical School.